khusika/khusika.github.io/content/terms/index.en.md

     data, information, products or services) provided by a third-party that may be displayed, included or made available by the Service.

-  * Website refers to khusika.deev, accessible from <https://khusika.dev>
+  * Website refers to khusika.id, accessible from <https://khusika.id>

   * You means the individual accessing or using the Service, or the company, or other legal entity on behalf of which such individual is accessing or